-Bibi recently announced the formation of his new government, following recent elections in Israel.
+Prime Minister of Israel Naftali Bennett a few years ago announced the formation of his new government.
+That was following yet another round of indecisive elections in Israel.
 The question of stability concerning his coalition is foremost on the minds of most voters.

 While Bibi’s party Likud won the lions share of the vote, the actual composition of his coalition hangs on the narrowest of margins.
-In reality just one voice of dissent can turn the country spiralling into another round of elections, maybe just weeks after the last round.
+In reality just one voice of dissent can turn the country into a spiral of another round of elections, maybe even weeks after any new round of voting.

 We welcome your own views on this subject through email.